DPDK/dpdk/doc/guides/prog_guide/event_ethernet_rx_adapter.rst

 received on a polled Rx queue.
-The interrupt thread is affinitized to the same CPUs as the lcores of the Rx adapter service function, if the Rx adapter service function has not been mapped to any lcores, the interrupt thread is mapped to the master lcore.
+The interrupt thread is affinitized to the same CPUs as the lcores of the Rx adapter service function, if the Rx adapter service function has not been mapped to any lcores, the interrupt thread is mapped to the main lcore.

 Rx Callback for SW Rx Adapter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~